 A common method of accounting for the use of consumables follows placing these items into inventory via the purchase order (PO) system, and applying these consumable supplies to a repair order (RO) every month to relieve the inventory.
 Consult with your Fleet Maintenance Management Software (FMMS) supplier to assist in determining the best method for your operation.
 For additional guidance, refer RP531 Parts Inventory Management Guidelines.

-Setting goals for actual versus reported inventories.
+Setting goals for actual versus reported inventories

 (Wayne) Consensus?
-Yes
+Yes – but concerns if better in RP531

 Once the parts room set-up process has been completed, establish goals for actual versus reported inventories to promote accuracy and accountability within the organization.
 By regularly comparing physical inventory counts to the recorded quantities, discrepancies can be quickly identified and addressed.
 Setting specific targets for minimizing discrepancies encourages employees to take ownership of inventory management, leading to better record-keeping practices, a reduction in inventory errors, and will aid in maximizing storage space.
 While each company will need to determine their specific variance goal, managers should consider requiring an action plan to address the root cause for discrepancies above the approved threshold.
 For additional information, refer to refer to section: “Physical Inventory Counts” located within RP531 Parts Inventory Management Guidelines.